mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 ### Why I like CSS-in-JS

 Primarily, using CSS-in-JS boosts my confidence.
 I can add, change and delete CSS without unexpected consequences.
 My changes to the styling of a component will not affect anything else.
 If I delete a component, I delete its CSS too.
-With CSS-in-JS, I prevent the [“append-only stylesheet”](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) automatically. ✨
+I prevent the [“append-only stylesheet”](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) automatically! ✨

 <Lesson
   title="Confidence"